 Software training is a critical piece of the new software implementation process.
-And you would think that, as adults, training participants show up and fight for the seats at the front of the class, right?
+You would think that, as adults, training participants show up and fight for the seats at the front of the class, right?
 Maybe not.
 Training participants can usually be categorized into one of three profiles: the prisoner, the tourist and the explorer.

 This is the person that goes into training acting like they’re being punished for a crime they did not commit.
-As Red in The Shawshank Redemption says “Everyone's innocent in here, don't you know that?”
+As Red in The Shawshank Redemption says, “Everyone's innocent in here, don't you know that?”

 The prisoner is often a by-product of a communication breakdown.
 The management team or the person who coordinated the training may have not fully explained the reason for training and its significance.
 In fact, the prisoner may have just been informed prior to, or at, the training session that they will be using new software.
 This raises defenses as the prisoner may not want change.